bruceravel/demeter/documentation/Athena/analysis/lcf.rst

 Fitting, statistics, reports
 ----------------------------

-To perform the fit, click :quoted:`Fit` from the actions list.
+To perform the fit, click :kbd:`Fit,light` from the actions list.
 After the fit finishes, the data and the linear combination will be plotted along with vertical bars indicating the range over which the fit was evaluated.
 The values of all the fitting parameters are written to the :quoted:`Fit results` tab.

 Interpretation of the statistical parameters in the linear combination fit is somewhat challenging.
 There are two reasons for this, both of